-This article introduces the project on ‘The Registration of Small-Scale Private Forest Plantations’, which was recently launched as a new project.
+This article introduces the project ‘The Registration of Small-Scale Private Forest Plantations (AFoCO/012/2019)’, which was recently launched as a new project.

 Cambodia has experienced significant declines in forest cover in the past decades.
 The country’s reforestation efforts are now focused on establishing a national platform to support private forest plantations.
 Efforts to introduce integrated approaches into forest landscape restoration activities to attract the private sector, small-scale farmers, and financial institutions — the latter of which have heretofore lacked collateral assurances from the government for loan programs to invest in forest plantations — are increasing.